cadrian/macchiato/README.md

 ManifestNumber ::= /[0-9]+/
 ```

-Convention: the `result` identifier is used to assign a value that
+Note: the `result` reserved identifier is used to assign a value that
 will be returned from a `def` function.